lzl/log/README.md

 By Meteor document, it's only one step to integrate Bootstrap with your app.
 But I choose another way, download then copy the bootstrap.css file into my app folder.
 Then add some class names to the html file properly.
 Done.

 [See it](http://log-step5-bootstrap.meteor.com) in live.
 Now it has a Bootstrap style.

+# Markdown

+'git checkout step6-markdown'

+I love Markdown.
+It makes editor so powerful with little effort.

+1st, at the terminal, 'meteor add showdown'.

+2nd, at the code editor, make sure '{{#markdown}}' and '{{/markdown}}' surround the '{{text}}'.
+Style the css file to fit other trivial situation.

+[Check it out](http://log-step6-markdown.meteor.com), signup and signin, then submit some basic markdowned words to see how it render them, e.g. h1, link, list or image.